Fuji's Top Model - the Fujifilm Fujica AX-5

-Fujica is the brand name Fujifilm used for the 35mm film SLR cameras the company produced.
-Released in the early 1980's, the Fujica AX-5 was the top model.
-The two other camera models in the AX line were the AX-3 and AX-1.
+Fujica is the brand name Fujifilm used for the 35mm film SLRs the company produced.
+Released in the early 1980’s, the Fujica AX-5 was the most advanced model available.
+The two other models in the Fuji AX line were the AX-3 and AX-1.

 The camera was not widely distributed throughout the United States.
 I don’t know about other locations outside of Japan.